Sales vs. RevOps: The Crucial Partnership Driving SMB Growth

 40-50% improvement in forecast accuracy

-RevOps implementation follows a predictable maturity path according to research from TOPO (now Gartner):
+In my consulting work, I've observed that RevOps implementation follows a predictable maturity path, aligned with research from TOPO (now Gartner):

 The most successful organizations recognize that Sales and RevOps are complementary functions that, when properly integrated, create a multiplier effect on performance.
 Research from Deloitte indicates that companies with this integrated approach achieve 38% higher sales win rates and 26% faster revenue growth compared to those with traditional structures.